The 2020 Climate Action Plan

 Carbon Neutrality by 2030

-At a meeting on the campus on October 19, the Vassar College Board of Trustees agreed in principle to a decisive plan to move Vassar toward its goal of carbon neutrality by the year 2030.
-The trustees declared their support for a $13-million package of major renovations and upgrades to the college’s heating system as well as other energy-saving projects.
+At a meeting on the campus on October 19, 2019, the trustees declared their support for a $13-million package of major renovations and upgrades to the college’s heating system as well as other energy-saving projects.
+This was affirmed through further approval to issue bonds to support the project cost at the subsequent meeting, allowing the project to proceed.

 Vassar’s current carbon footprint